Structure#

 fieldname – the name of a field

-- get_boolean(fieldname: str) Tuple[bool, bool] #
+- get_boolean(fieldname: str) tuple[bool, bool]#

 Sets the boolean pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_clock_time(fieldname: str) Tuple[bool, int] #
+- get_clock_time(fieldname: str) tuple[bool, int]#

 Sets the clock time pointed to by

-corresponding to the clock time of the given field.
+valuecorresponding to the clock time of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_date(fieldname: str) Tuple[bool, Date] #
+- get_date(fieldname: str) tuple[bool, Date]#

 Sets the date pointed to by

-corresponding to the date of the given field.
+valuecorresponding to the date of the given field.
 Caller is responsible for making sure the field exists and has the correct type.On success

-will point to a newly-allocated copy of the date which should be freed withfree()
+valuewill point to a newly-allocated copy of the date which should be freed withfree()when no longer needed (note: this is inconsistent with e.g.get_string()which doesn’t return a copy of the string).- Parameters:

 fieldname – the name of a field

-- get_date_time(fieldname: str) Tuple[bool, DateTime] #
+- get_date_time(fieldname: str) tuple[bool, DateTime]#

 Sets the datetime pointed to by

-corresponding to the datetime of the given field.
+valuecorresponding to the datetime of the given field.
 Caller is responsible for making sure the field exists and has the correct type.On success

-will point to a reference of the datetime which should be unreffed withunref()
+valuewill point to a reference of the datetime which should be unreffed withunref()when no longer needed (note: this is inconsistent with e.g.get_string()which doesn’t return a copy of the string).- Parameters:

 fieldname – the name of a field

-- get_double(fieldname: str) Tuple[bool, float] #
+- get_double(fieldname: str) tuple[bool, float]#

 Sets the double pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_enum(fieldname: str, enumtype: GType) Tuple[bool, int] #
+- get_enum(fieldname: str, enumtype: GType) tuple[bool, int]#

 Sets the int pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists, has the correct type and that the enumtype is correct.- Parameters:

 fieldname – the name of a field